Fine Art Requirements

 • Ride a Bike

-Riding a bike to work or school reduces emissions, fossil fuel dependency, and pro- motes green living.
+emissions, fossil fuel dependency, and pro- motes green living.

 SUB-TITLE: Ride a Bike